benjaminfoo/Architect/readme_nexus.txt

 v0.5a
 - added useable entities (like chairs, benches, beds, etc.)
 - added custom actions and new entities (generator, cooking)
+- added basic custom crafting system
 - refactored project, upgraded entity-model, controller, utils, documentation etc.
 - removed invalid references from assets
+- further removal of debug output which caused incompatibilities, tested compatibility with other mods

 v0.4b
 - added option to rebind keys (look at the keybinds.cfg file to define your own keys)